apryor6/flask_accepts/README.md

 ## Usage with Marshmallow schemas

 Both the `accepts` and `responds` decorators will accept a keyword argument `schemas` that is a Marshmallow Schema.
 You also provide the `api` namespace that you would like the Swagger documentation to be attached to.
-Under-the-hood, `flask_accepts` will handle conversion of the provided Marshmallow schema to an equivalent Flask-RESTplus `api.Model`, giving you the powerful control of Marshmallow combined with the awesomness of Swagger.
+Under-the-hood, `flask_accepts` will handle conversion of the provided Marshmallow schema to an equivalent Flask-restx `api.Model`, giving you the powerful control of Marshmallow combined with the awesomness of Swagger.

 For `accepts`, the schema will be used to parse the JSON body of a request, and the result will be stored in the Flask request object at `request.parsed_obj`.
 Note that this input is the _class_ of the schema, not an object of it.
 The object creation is handled internally.
 You can use the `post_load` decorator to control exactly what object is returned when the `load` method of the schema is called.
 See [here](https://marshmallow.readthedocs.io/en/3.0/extending.html) for more information.